USD ($)

 On submission of field work based Case Study or Project Document, the Advance Certificate will be sent to the student by email upon a claim by the student.

-The lessons for Module 1, 2 and 3 will appear, respectively, on 17 November, 24 November and 01 December 2024.
-Accordingly, the students will read text of the lessons, watch the videos, answer the questions in the Forum P-001, attempt the quizes, attend the Livestream Zoom sessions of Instructors and Field Practitioners, join the Global Lectures on Zoom, and so on.
+The students will read text of the lessons, watch the videos, answer the questions in the Forum P-001, attempt the quizes, attend the Livestream Zoom sessions of Instructors and Field Practitioners, join the Global Lectures on Zoom, and so on.

 Now, we wish you all the best in your studies and expect your full cooperation.